eostis-sarl/wpsolr-opensearch-self-signed-certificates/README.md

 Configure and install Opensearch  with self-signed certificates
 =======

+OpenSearch is an open-source search and analytics platform designed for scalability and speed.
+It is built on a foundation of Elasticsearch and Kibana, two popular tools for search and data visualization.
+OpenSearch offers powerful search and analytical capabilities, making it suitable for a wide range of use cases, from text-based search engines to log and event data analysis.

 We are going to use docker containers to host the different applications.
 To install the docker engine, use the following link : https://docs.docker.com/engine/install/.